aberemia24/asset-generator/README.md

 ### Current Limitations
 -   **Client-Side API Keys:** All API keys are used directly in the frontend, exposing them to the user.
 This is not secure for a public-facing application.
--   **No User Persistence:** History is stored in `localStorage` and is limited to the last 5 items.
-There are no user accounts.
 -   **Simulated Uploads:** The "Upload to Storage" feature is a placeholder.
 It requires integrating a service like Supabase Storage to become functional.
--   **Local State Management:** State is managed within components using React hooks (`useState`, `useActionState`).
-For a larger application, a global state manager (like Zustand or Redux) would be beneficial.
+-   **No User Accounts:** History and recent prompts are stored in `localStorage` and are not tied to user accounts.

 ### Future Improvements Roadmap
 1.  **Backend for Key Security:** Create a simple serverless function or backend service to act as a proxy.
 The frontend would make requests to this backend, which would then securely attach the API keys and forward the requests to the AI/Stock services.
 2.  **Full Database Integration:** Replace `localStorage` with a proper database (e.g., Supabase, Firebase) to enable user accounts, persistent generation history, and saved prompts.
 3.  **Video Generation:** Integrate a video generation model (e.g., 'veo-2.0-generate-001') to expand the app's capabilities beyond static images.
-4.  **Global State Management:** Introduce a library like Zustand for more robust and scalable state management, especially for user data and history.
-5.  **Enhanced Error Handling:** Implement more user-friendly error messages and a logging service to track API failures.